MicrosoftDocs/architecture-center/docs/solution-ideas/articles/project-15-iot-sustainability.md

 1. **Lower the development cost**
     The Open Platform lowers the cost of overall development and reduces complexity.
 Opens up opportunities for partnering with the Open Source developer community and universities.

-The Project 15 Open Platform will get teams roughly 80% of the way to a finished solution.
  With deployment to Azure in a **push of a button**, the main components of the infrastructure for a standard IoT Solution will be up and running.
 There is documentation of the common scenarios for simulation of device data, connection of a device, and over time the Project 15 team will grow enablement on the [Project 15 YouTube Channel](https://aka.ms/project15video) and other Microsoft Learning channels.

 ## Potential Solutions